 Each copy includes the feature film on 4K and Blu-ray, along with an additional Blu-ray that contains all special features and bonus content — of note, there are no newly created extras, and instead you get everything in the previously released Ultimate Editions.
 A digital copy is included as well.

-Harry Potter and the Sorcerer’s Stone (Year 1)
+Harry Potter and the Sorcerer’s Stone (Year One)

 Originally released in 2001, this is the film that introduced the world to Harry Potter (Daniel Radcliffe), Ron Weasley (Rupert Grint) and Hermione Granger (Emma Watson) along with J.K.
-Rowling’s wizarding world.
-It’s obviously critically important because it lays the groundwork for the ensuing seven movies, but with the main characters all 10-12 years old some of the acting comes across pretty wooden.
+Rowling‘s wizarding world.
+It’s obviously critically important because it lays the groundwork for the ensuing seven movies, but with the main characters all 10-to-12 years old, some of the acting comes across pretty wooden.

-Harry Potter and the Chamber of Secrets (Year 2)
+Harry Potter and the Chamber of Secrets (Year Two)

 After fanatically adhering to the source material in the original, director Chris Columbus stretches his wings more this time around (though he’s still probably too obsessed with cramming minor details into the film).
 With the actors secure in their roles and the pressure of bringing a beloved literary work to the screen in the past, Secrets feels more fanciful.
 It’s also the first hint that the franchise won’t be sticking to upbeat family-friendly fare.

-Harry Potter and the Prisoner of Azkaban (Year 3)
+Harry Potter and the Prisoner of Azkaban (Year Three)

 Columbus gives way to Alfonso Cuarón (Children of Men), the late David Harris is replaced by Michael Gambon as Dumbledore, and Gary Oldman joins the cast.
 All of which adds up to our favourite installment in the eight-film series.
 It’s a great story, and one that really represents the sweet spot, pushing Harry down a darker path while still retaining much of the childlike wonder of the first two.
 It also has a more formidable antagonist in Sirius Black, who’s light years ahead of Quirinus Quirrell.

-Harry Potter and the Goblet of Fire (Year 4)
+Harry Potter and the Goblet of Fire (Year Four)

-Advancements in special effects from Year 1 in 2001 to this (2005) are clear, and there are some real showcase moments, such as Harry’s first fight with Voldemort and his Tri-Wizard challenge to retrieve an egg guarded by a dragon.
-The school spirit allows for a lot of distinct colors, too, which really pop in 4K.
+Advancements in special effects from Year One in 2001 to this (2005) are clear, and there are some real showcase moments, such as Harry’s first fight with Voldemort and his Tri-Wizard challenge to retrieve an egg guarded by a dragon.
+The school spirit allows for a lot of distinct colours, too, which really pop in 4K.